combine-org/combine-org.github.io/content/authors/HARMONY-2024/_index.md

 <!--<font color = red>Students may apply for a travel support from NSF!!!
 Link is on the LEFT! </font>-->

-<h3>Schedule</h3>

-More details to follow...

 <h3>Workshop Location</h3>

 <img src="/images/harmony2024/90HH.jpg" alt="demo" class="img-responsive" width="200" height="200">

-HARMONY 2024 will be held at [Centre For Medical Image Computing](https://www.ucl.ac.uk/medical-image-computing/ucl-centre-medical-image-computing-cmic), University College London 90 High Holborn, London, WC1V 6LJ.
+HARMONY 2024 will be held at [Centre For Medical Image Computing](https://www.ucl.ac.uk/medical-image-computing/ucl-centre-medical-image-computing-cmic), University College London, 90 High Holborn, London, WC1V 6LJ.

 <h3>Arrival and Transportation</h3>

-London is served by [six international airports](https://www.visitlondon.com/traveller-information/travel-to-london/airport) and [twelve major stations](https://www.visitlondon.com/traveller-information/travel-to-london/trains-to-london) including St. Pancras International which is the Eurostar hub, with multiple direct connections to Europe.
+London is served by [six international airports](https://www.visitlondon.com/traveller-information/travel-to-london/airport) and [twelve major stations](https://www.visitlondon.com/traveller-information/travel-to-london/trains-to-london) including St. Pancras International, which is the Eurostar hub, with multiple direct connections to Europe.

 Travel within London can be done by Tube, Bicycle, Bus, Taxi and more.
 [More information can be found here](https://www.visitlondon.com/traveller-information/getting-around-london).